 Allows for a course to be disapproved if the institution does not comply with a risk-based survey by an SAA.

 Adds requirements for schools to provide students with certain financial information and other requirements.
 Schools must comply with the requirements in order to qualify for GI Bill funds.
 This requirement also applies to VR&E beneficiaries.
-This provision goes into effect on June 15, 2021 and applies to educational institutions beginning August 1, 2021.
+Changes made by the REMOTE Act now exempt certain schools from this section.
+Also the REMOTE Act delays the effective dates until 2022.
+This provision goes into effect on June 15, 2022 and applies to educational institutions beginning August 1, 2022.

 Limits the type of advertising, sales, and marketing that schools can undertake and remain eligible for GI Bill funds.
 This is to safeguard students against misrepresentation by schools on matters ranging from accreditation, availability of educational offerings, and financial aid.

 Schools that do not comply will be penalized and placed in a process with SAAs and VA to come back into compliance.

 Students on active duty who serve at least 30 continuous days will no longer be eligible to receive a MHA through Post 9/11 GI Bill benefits, as they will receive a housing allowance through the Department of Defense.
 Effective: August 1, 2022.

 Requires the Secretary of Veteran Affairs to work with SAAs to develop a comprehensive program to conduct risk-based surveys.
 Effective: October 1, 2022